cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 The event may also include a `data` property which is a string representing the content being modified.

 The `beforeinput` event is dispatched before any modifications to the mathfield have been done.
-The event is cancelable.
+This event is cancelable.
 Calling `preventDefault()` on the event will cause the modification to be prevented.

 If the `beforeinput` event is not canceled, the mathfield content is modified and a `input` event is dispatched.
 The `input` event is not cancelable.

 ## Changing the Content of a Mathfield

 You can change the value of the mathfield programatically.
-In the example below, the **Latex** input field is editable and is reflected in the mathfield (and vice-versa).
+In the example below, the **LaTeX** input field is editable and is reflected in the mathfield (and vice-versa).

 Note that we use the `suppressChangeNotifications` option when